-- 1. the learning outcomes of the degree programme - 2. the course units of the degree programme and the learning outcomes of each course unit - 3. the relationship between course units and learning outcomes - 4. the mode of assessment and the assessment moments for each course unit - 5. the test design, assessment procedures and assessment criteria used - 6. the right of inspection - 7. who is responsible for implementing the various elements of the assessment policy - 8. the method of regular evaluation.
+- 1. the learning outcomes of the degree programme; - 2. the course units of the degree programme and the learning outcomes of each course unit; - 3. the relationship between the course units and the learning outcomes of the degree programme; - 4. the mode of assessment to be used and the assessment moments for each course unit; - 5. the test design, assessment procedures and assessment criteria used; - 6. the right of inspection; - 7. a list of who is responsible for the implementation of the various components of the assessment policy; - 8. the manner of regular evaluation.